 Where to next?

-Students place four counters (eg three blue and one white) into a bag.
+- Students place four counters (for example, three blue and one white) into a bag.
 The teacher discusses with the students the chance of drawing out a blue block.

 Possible questions include:

 - Would it be ‘likely’ or ‘unlikely’ to draw out a blue counter?
 Why?

 - What colour is most likely to be drawn out?
 Why?